miku/lloyd-defunct/README.md

 Current limitations:

 * Only top-level keys are supported yet.
+* Only a single key can be specified.
 * The values should not contain tabs, since `lloyd-map` currently outputs tab delimited lists.